 Collaborative Engineering X3 - In this set, I had students stay in the same team for 3 weeks and complete related challenges during those weeks.
 I explained that it was important to reflect on what went well and what didn't and improve from week to week.
 Students didn't like it at first, but they ended up forming some awesome connections by the end!
 Some activities are harder than others - works with grade 1 and up.

-Establishing Guidelines for Asking for Help - I want students to advocate for themselves and be problem solvers, so I teach them ways to solve their problems throughout the course and then establish a "three before me" rule.
+I want students to advocate for themselves and be problem solvers, so I teach them ways to solve their problems throughout the course and then establish a "three before me" rule.
 Meaning, they need to try to solve their problem 3 times before asking for teacher intervention.
 I use this Wheel of Choices board to help remind them.